liballeg/allegro5/readme_a5.txt

 == Compilation ==

-We provide two build systems, cmake and scons. cmake works on Windows and scons works on Linux.
+We provide two build systems, cmake and scons.
+MSVC is untested and may or may not won't work.